rust-lang/rfcs/text/0000-destructuring-assignment.md

 time, and the trivial slice `[..]` may be used for destructuring assignment.

-Unlike in usual `let` bindings, default binding modes do *not* apply for the desugared destructuring assignments, as this leads to counterintuitive behaviour since the desguaring is an implementation detail.
+Unlike in usual `let` bindings, default binding modes do *not* apply for the desugared destructuring assignments, as this leads to counterintuitive behaviour since the desugaring is an implementation detail.

 ## Diagnostics